pactflow/katacoda-workshops/pactflow-getting-started-java/step2.md

 ### Create a new Project

-We are going to be using Gradle as our build system, however you are free to use whatever build tool that you need (we support several other tools such as Maven and SBT).
+We are going to be using Gradle as our build system, however you are free to use whatever build tool that you prefer (we support several other tools such as Maven and SBT).
 Open up the file `example-consumer-java-junit/build.gradle`{{open}} to look at the dependencies needed for our project.

 <pre class="file">
 plugins {